 Tiree Glass is located in Balinoe in the West end of the Isle of Tiree.
-We are now closed for the season but are still busy making glass.
-If you are visiting Tiree and would like to visit by appointment, please contact us.
+We are open to visitors Tuesday to Friday from 10-5 and when the "open" sign is at the track end.
+If you miss these times and would like to visit by appointment, please contact us.

 To find us take the road that links Balemartine with Heylipol Church and is signed for Balinoe.
 Look for the Tiree Glass sign on your right.